SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 40. Click 'Apply'.
 <br>![](/exercises/ex2/images/Ex02_Part04_40.png)

-41. Click '<' to come back to the list of actions related to recipe.
+41. Click '<' to come back to the 'Run Preparation' menu.
 <br>![](/exercises/ex2/images/Ex02_Part04_41.png)

 42. You can now run your preparation to create a new curated dataset.